CadQuery/cadquery/doc/intro.rst

 revolutionized web development involving javascript.

 CadQuery is for 3D CAD  what jQuery is for javascript.
-If you are familiar with how jQuery, you will probably recognize several jQuery features that CadQuery uses:
+If you are familiar with how jQuery works, you will probably recognize several jQuery features that CadQuery uses:

     * A fluent api to create clean, easy to read code